mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 | 224 | 2.851734   | 1    | 207.205554 | c       | 1      |
 | 123 | 39.875412  | 4    | 7.842334   | b       | 0      |

-The basic mechanics of the [code that generates the data](https://www.testingbranch.com/src_model_simulation/).
+Check the data generating [code](https://www.testingbranch.com/src_model_simulation/) for the specifics.

-Some plots that show how the target varies with the 5 simulated products and the 3 simulated countries.
-There is a division on the ratio of the offered unit price and the base price: increasing the simulation noise will make this division less clear and overall, create a harder problem.
+Two plots that show how the target varies with the 5 simulated products and the 3 simulated countries.
+There is a division on the ratio of the offered unit price and the base price, but it's not a perfect boundary: increasing the simulation noise will make this division less clear and overall, create a harder problem.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/bayesian_simulation/country_product.png" | relative_url }})